The Fine Print: Notes for Schedulers

 Cost: Bio-Bus visits are at no charge to the schools visited.
 However, we can accept donations from groups that are able to make them, at a suggested rate of $3 per student.

-How to schedule: To arrange a visit to your school or group, contact the Bio-Bus Program Manager, Genevieve Edwards, by telephone at (404) 413-5421 or by e-mail at email@example.com.
-When the Bio-Bus calendar is filled, you may have a place on the waiting list in case we have a cancellation.
+How to schedule: To arrange a visit with your school or group, please contact the Bio-Bus office by e-mail at [email protected].
+When the Bio-Bus calendar is filled, you may have a place on the wait list in case of a cancellation.

 Teaching Space & Numbers: